In this section

 Drought predisposes safflower plants to be more severely affected by P. drechsleri when the soil is subsequently flooded.
 Plants growing at excess soil moisture for long periods or under salty conditions also are more susceptible to Phytophthora infection.

 Purchasing and planting clean, disease-free stock is very important in many production systems.
 Stock should be accompanied by an official tag or similar documentation since saying something is tested does not mean it is clean.8 Planting in clean or sterile soil or potting media is also important.
 Using soilless media has helped solve many problems associated with contaminated soil.
-Avoiding wounds on many tree species is a good way to control P. cactorum.
+Avoiding wounds on many tree species is a good way to manage P. cactorum.

 Cultural methods to eradicate the organism have been used successfully in many crop production systems.
 Phytophthora does not compete well in soil without a host.
 The propagules are sensitive to many organisms that commonly inhabit soil.
 Therefore, especially for annuals, crop rotation is effective if the alternate crop is not susceptible to the pathogen.